Ahzobeiri/Local_Transformer/README.md

 Two linear layers (*`linear1`* and *`linear2`*) with a dropout in between, implementing a standard MLP block.

-Normalization and Dropout Layers:
+**Normalization and Dropout Layers:**

 Two layer normalization layers (*`norm1`* and *`norm2`*) are defined.

 Additional dropout layers (*`dropout1*` and *`dropout2*`) are used after each sub-block.

-Activation Function Handling:
+**Activation Function Handling:**

-If the activation is provided as a string, _get_activation_fn converts it to the corresponding function.
+If the activation is provided as a string, *`_get_activation_fn`* converts it to the corresponding function.

-There is logic to mark whether the activation is either ReLU or GELU, which might be used later (e.g. for TorchScript compatibility).
+There is logic to mark whether the activation is either ReLU or GELU.